d46/blog/content/hello-world.md

 git commit -m "Wow"
 git push origin master
 ```
+Don't forget to change the xxx with your username.

 Now that makes xxx.github.io repo like this
 - master
     - blog/gh-pages   -> xxx.github.io/blog